hashb/chenna.me/index.markdown

 During this time, I worked on Grasp Planning using Probabilistic Modeling and Machine Learning.

-~~I am Chenna Kautilya, a Graduate Student in College of Engineering at the University of Utah.
+<del>I am Chenna Kautilya, a Graduate Student in College of Engineering at the
+University of Utah.
 I tinker with robots and like to work on ROS and Gazebo.
-My main research interests are in Machine Learning for perception.~~
+My main research interests are in Machine Learning for perception.</del>

 [hi@chenna.me](mailto:hi@chenna.me)